Keyboard shortcuts

 [workspace.dependencies]

-# Define common dependencies once here
+# Define common dependency packages once here

 # Example: